 After attending multiple times, I realized that having a strategy is important.
 At first, I tried to see every performance and ended up exhausted.
 Later, I focused only on selected artists, which significantly improved the experience.

 For popular artists, it’s best to secure your spot at least an hour in advance.
-Otherwise,
+Otherwise, getting a good view can be difficult.

 Recommended for:

-• Those who want to see well-known artists
+- Those who want to see well-known artists

-• Visitors interested in multiple music genres
+- Visitors interested in multiple music genres

-• Anyone looking for a large-scale festival experience
+- Anyone looking for a large-scale festival experience

 Located near Jamsil, this area also works well as a base for short trips outside the city.
-Extending the route leads naturally to places like Gapyeong, about 30–40 minutes away, where glamping stays offer a completely different pace—covered in my [Gapyeong Glamping Guide].
+Extending the route leads naturally to places like Gapyeong, about 30–40 minutes away, where glamping stays offer a completely different pace—covered in my Gapyeong Glamping Guide.

 PEAK Festival 2026